 Safe: This one has to be experienced to sink in.
 The statically typed and functional nature of Scala’s collections means that the overwhelming majority of errors you might make are caught at compile-time.
 The reason is that (1) the collection operations themselves are heavily used and therefore well tested.
 (2) the usages of the collection operation make inputs and output explicit as function parameters and results.
 (3) These explicit inputs and outputs are subject to static type checking.
 The bottom line is that the large majority of misuses will manifest themselves as type errors.
 It’s not at all uncommon to have programs of several hundred lines run at first try.

-execution on multi-cores.
-Parallel collections support the same
+Parallel collections generally support the same

-and no code needs to be rewritten.
+operations as sequential ones.
 You can turn a sequential collection into a

 parallel one simply by invoking the